chrisdrifte/chrisdrifte/README.md

 ### [KOLAPS](https://kolaps.com/en/intro/)

-As the sole developer at KOLAPS, I implemented complex animated designs with React and Typescript.
+As the sole developer at KOLAPS, I provided technical advice throughout the delivery process, managed projects, and implemented complex animated designs with React and Typescript.

 - [Hausman.com](https://hausman.com/)
 - [InvinityWineRack.com](https://invinitywinerack.com/)

+This role gave me a strong grasp of the perspectives of project stakeholders at every level, as well as a good understanding of UX/UI and design vocabulary.

 ### Freelance
-As a freelancer, I built various websites for clients over the years, usually based on Wordpress.
+As a freelancer, I built various websites for clients, usually based on Wordpress or a static site generator like Next.js.

 - [FormulaAirRacing.com](http://formulaairracing.com/)
 - [Cellusys-Technologies.com](https://cellusys-technologies.com/)